 So what’s wrong with just making a living?
 Just paying your bills, living from one payday to the next, is no way to live.
 You might make a living while you are young, but there is nothing to put aside for the future.
 When you get older and are physically unable to work on jobs effectively, your body will be ready to retire but you will be between the proverbial rock and a hard spot.
 You can’t work any longer but have nothing set aside for retirement.
 Few contractors reach retirement age with any kind of nest egg to carry them through their golden years.

-Price your jobs so that you can pay all hourly wages, pay yourself a salary and realize an 8% profit from your jobs.
+Price your jobs so that you can pay all hourly wages, pay yourself a salary and realize at least an 8% net profit in your business.
 If you don’t have the book Markup & Profit: A Contractor’s Guide Revisited, buy it and read it today.
 Watch our online videos, attend our two-day class.
 Or call us to discuss coaching.
 Put your business, and your life, on solid ground by making the changes necessary to get past just making a living, and start making a profit.